Aaron98990/ways-of-the-game/reckless.md

 >
 > Law 12.1 Direct Free Kicks

-The level of physical foul does not depend on intention.
-A player can unintentionally and not deliberately use excessive force or recklessly commit a foul but that does not change the outcome of the referee's sanction.
+The level of physical foul does not depend on intention (deliberate or accidental) or the number of fouls commited before (including if its a player, team, or the match's first foul).

 Whenever a player does these, they are taking an increased risk as its harder to pull out of a challenge and if contact is made with another player, it's more likely to injure them:
 - running